Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$: Distality of automorphisms on and Sub

-A topological group is said to be {\it monothetic} if it has a dense cyclic subgroup.
+A topological group is said to be monothetic if it has a dense cyclic subgroup.
 Monothetic groups are abelian.
-In a locally compact group, a monothetic group is either compact or a discrete infinite cyclic group.
+In a locally compact group, a closed monothetic subgroup is either compact or a discrete infinite cyclic group.
 The following lemma will be useful.